 express-typed-rpc

 WARNING!
 This repo is still a work in progress.
-README isn't finished, and this repo is still in beta.
-Read source code if you want to play around, and please contribute if you're interested ❤️
+Please contribute if you're interested ❤️

 build status semantic-release Conventional Commits SemVer